shaoxiongduan/sci-calc/README.md

-# SCI-CALC
+# sci-calc

 ## Overview

-The SCI_CALC(I know, really creative name) is a 4-in-1 device, packing a scientific calculator, a macropad/numpad, a handheld game console, and a development board all into one neat and sleek little device.
+The sci-calc(I know, really creative name) is a 4-in-1 device, packing a scientific calculator, a macropad/numpad, a handheld game console, and a development board all into one neat and sleek little device.

 ## Specs
 - Powered by an ESP32 WROOM32 E [datasheet](www.espressif.com/sites/default/files/documentation/esp32-wroom-32e_esp32-wroom-32ue_datasheet_en.pdf)